Everything you need to know about eBay for Charity. It's all here.

 You can choose which charity (or charities) you see in checkout on the 'My Favourite Charities' page within your Donation Account.

 Your donation will be collected and delivered by PayPal Giving Fund, eBay's partner charity.
-You can boost the value of your donation by 25% by making a Gift Aid declaration.
+You can boost the value of your donation by 25% by going to PayPal and making your Gift Aid declaration.

 Note that your donation will appear as a separate transaction, paid to PayPal Giving Fund, in your PayPal account.